 Summer Study at the Universite de la Mode in Lyon, France is also on the menu as well the New York Experience, the Winter Fashion Study Tour of London and Paris, access to the Historic Textile and Costume Collection and participation in the Annual Fashion Show.

-University of Hawaii at Manoa, Honolulu, Hawaii (top 20% of schools considered)
+University of Hawaii at Manoa (top 22.4% of schools being considered)

 The University of Hawaii at Manoa (UH Manoa) was founded in 1907.
 The school is home to 13,689 undergraduate students and 5,176 graduate students enrolled in more than 230 programs across 14 colleges and schools.
 The College of Tropical Agriculture and Human Resources (CTAHR), Department of Family and Consumer Sciences houses the Fashion Design and Merchandising (FDM) Program.
 Degree options include a BS in Fashion Design and Merchandising with a Fashion Design or Merchandising Emphasis.
 Students are also able to earn a minor is Fashion Design & Merchandising.